 Above: Architects Specht Harpman installed polished concrete floors across the expanse of a 19th-century gambrel barn that they renovated in Connecticut.
 Expansion joints are incorporated into the floor to control and minimize cracking.
 Photograph by Michael Moran, courtesy of Specht Harpman Architects.

 What is polished concrete?

 Concrete is a natural composite material made from an aggregate (typically rocks, river stones, and granite chips) combined with a cement binder (such as limestone and calcium sulphate) and water.
-For those wondering what the difference is between concrete and cement, the answer is that cement is a component of concrete: sidewalks are made of concrete, not cement.
+For those wondering what the difference is between concrete and cement, the simple answer is that cement is a component of concrete: Sidewalks are made of concrete, not cement.

 Why are concrete floors in vogue?

 Like all things utilitarian, concrete floors are having a moment.
 Thanks to the stalwarts of modernism and their form-follows-function mandate, the material has become synonymous with honesty and integrity.
 When working with large open spaces, concrete floors are an easy and cost-effective way to achieve a unifying aesthetic–one that offers a seamless transition from interior to exterior.
 And with its thermal conducting properties, concrete works particularly well with radiant floor heating systems, warming up large swaths of floor space efficiently.
 (Like the idea of cost-effective warmth underfoot?
 See Remodelista 101: 5 Things to Know About Radiant Floor Heating.